Wordius/zola-publishink/content/privacy/index.md

 ## Links

-You may occasionally come across links to Amazon.
+You may occasionally come across links to Amazon and elsewhere.
 These may be affiliate links, they may not.
-All I can say is that I have to keep this blog paid for some how and Amazon’s model suited me at the time.
+Affiliate links help cover the costs of maintaining this site.
+Only help, mind you.

 ## Email